razie/snakked/README.markdown

 Versions

+- 0.6.7-SNAPSHOT on 2.10 moved xp and graphs in here
 - 0.6.4-SNAPSHOT is the 2.10.0 build, no other code changes
 - 0.4.3-SNAPSHOT is the last 2.9.1 build

+See https://oss.sonatype.org/content/repositories/snapshots/com/razie/snakked_2.10/ for the latest versions.

 Dictionary
 ==========